How to live a sustainable lifestyle?

 Want to go further?

-Swap your utlities and energy suppliers to renewable services.
+Swap your utilities and energy suppliers to renewable services.

 12. Keep trying

 This one is super important!
-Being more sustainable or moving to a more sustainable lifestyle is not like adopting the latest crash diet.
+Sustainable living or moving to a more sustainable lifestyle is not like adopting the latest crash diet.

 You won’t get it right every day, you’ll slip up, you’ll forget, you’ll be too tired to care…but don’t give up.
 No one gets it right every time.